leonardo-delfino/LeagueOfLegendsBOT/README.md

 Data structures:
 * Priority list with the champions I want to pick.
 * Priority list with the champions I want to ban. (not instantly)

+Maybe useful things for picking a champ:
+* /lol-champ-select-legacy/v1/pickable-champions